Replacement Cost vs Actual Cash Value: How Car Insurance Payouts Work

 New Car Replacement Coverage

 New car replacement insurance is an optional endorsement that replaces your totaled vehicle with a brand-new one of the same make and model — completely bypassing the depreciation hit.
-It's typically available for vehicles that are 1 to 2 model years old and under a certain mileage threshold.
-The cost is relatively modest (often around 5% more in premium) and can be a smart call when you're financing a new vehicle.
+Eligibility rules vary significantly by insurer:

 Gap Insurance